athomasq/athomasq.github.io/categories/hikari/setyl.md

 Setyl is incorporated in the UK.
 Founder Christopher Batts is a product manager, with experience at the Economist and at tech startups Goji and TeeSpring.
 Co-founder Milorad Doljanin is an experienced sales and operations leader, with executive stints at BP, EON and PetroChina.
 They're both first-time founders.
 I like them -- they are thoughtful, practical, keen and hardworking.

-The rest of the team is split between the UK and low-cost dev centres in Europe.
-It's still a small team with low burn.
+The rest of the company is split between the UK and low-cost dev centres in Europe.
+It's still a small team of 10 people.

 <br/>

 ### Market

 Setyl's sweet spot is mid-market organizations: 300 employees (+/- 200).
-They're getting really good traction in this tier.
+They're getting solid traction in this tier.

 The product is truly horizontal: customers include schools, hospitals, software firms, banks, a security company, and more.
 As such there's a massive TAM here: pretty much every organization has office assets to manage.